robyftp/Tree/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!